A group of four people sitting around a table having a conversation at a restaurant during evening time.

 Hi, I’m Russ.

-Because I couldn’t let grace mean what Jesus meant and keep my job—the system wasn’t built for that.
+I spent years leading churches, hitting goals and getting applause—but I couldn’t let grace mean what Jesus meant and keep my job.
+The system just wasn’t built for that.

 That’s what you’ll find here.
 Not a new program to master—just the kind of grace you can actually taste, spilled across tables, writings, podcasts, and parties.